 Another good article is 'Does Red Light Therapy Really Work?'

 Alternatively, read about my own positive experiences using red light therapy in this article Powerful Results With The Red Light Therapy Device + EMF Levels Tested.

 And if this is all not enough, have a look at this 2011 research paper titled: 'Is light-emitting diode phototherapy (LED-LLLT) really effective?'

-Numerous.
-Everything from decreased inflammation and pain, to rapid wound healing and increased skin collagen.
+The benefits are numerous—everything from decreased inflammation and pain to rapid wound healing and increased skin collagen.

 For a short list see below:

 There may be indirect safety issues associated with red light therapy.
-The main issue being the potentially high levels of non-native electromagnetic fields that some devices emit.
+The main issue is the potentially high levels of non-native electromagnetic fields (nnEMF) that some devices emit.

-The worst-case scenario qua side effects of red light therapy are headaches and exhaustion, because the body needs a lot of energy for the healing and mitochondria-building processes that red light therapy instantiates.
+The worst-case scenario, qua side-effects, of red light therapy, are headaches and exhaustion because the body needs a lot of energy for the healing and mitochondria-building processes that red light therapy initiates.
 Luckily, red light therapy can never result in a sunburn because no red light therapy device emits any UV.

 The science is mixed.
-After reviewing a bunch of studies on red light therapy and it's affect on cancer and tumor growth, I found evidence supporting the use of RLT (32-36), and evidence showing that RLT can in-fact increase tumor cell proliferation (37-40).
+After reviewing a bunch of studies on red light therapy and its effect on cancer and tumor growth, I found evidence supporting the use of RLT (32-36) as well as evidence showing that RLT can, in fact, increase tumor cell proliferation (37-40).

 One 2017 paper concluded: